borodyadka/dodo/README.md

 * `<image>`: can be specific image (e.g. `alpine` or `alpine:latest`), path to directory with Dockerfile (e.g. `./deploy/docker`, always should start with `./`) or path to specific Dockerfile (e.g. `./tests/Dockerfile.testing`);
 * `<command>`: some command to run in container, e.g. `npm install`

-## Limitations

-DoDo requires GNU getopt.
-On non-GNU systems, you have to install this separately.

 ## License

 [MIT](LICENSE)